fastoch/TypeScript_DaveGray/README.md

 Type assertion is **similar to typecasting** in other languages, but it does not perform any special checks,
 and does not rebuild the code at runtime.

+Basically, we're telling the TS compiler that we know better, that it needs to listen to us regarding the type of a given variable.

 # Chapter 6 -